 For example, swimming is not high load and therefore will not contribute well to bone mass.
 Weight lifting, on the other hand, is high load.
-Running is not unevenly distributed, so try sports with frequent direction change, instead.
+Same thing for any form of sports that involve running or jumping.

-Calcium is very important to bone health.
-It makes up the dominate part of hydroxyapatite, which is the structure that constitutes our bones and teeth.
-What most Mums and Dads fail to teach though, is the variety of other foods in which we find calcium.
+Calcium makes up the dominate part of hydroxyapatite, which is the structure that constitutes our bones and teeth.

 If reaching calcium needs through food is unrealistic, then supplementation is also an option.

 The active form of vitamin D, D3, promotes the storage of calcium in bones.
 To put it simply, potassium helps keep the calcium there, and D3 helps put it there in the first place.

 While a lot of our vitamin D comes from exposure to sun, we still can meet some of our needs through food.

 Vitamin D increases the absorption of calcium from the food you eat to help facilitate increased deposition to the bone.
 Consume a diet with adequate dairy, egg and fish to reap the benefits of vitamin D.

-To measure your vitamin D levels, it only takes going to your GP and getting a blood test.
+To measure your vitamin D levels, it is worth going to your GP and getting a blood test.
 And similarly to calcium, if you are not able to meet your needs through your lifestyle, supplementation can be an option as well.

 Unlike calcium, phosphorous, zinc and protein, potassium isn’t actually part of the bone matrix.
 It is still, however, extremely important for its maintenance.

 Low potassium levels, result in an increase in the acidity of the blood.
 In order to stabilise this acidity, the body recruits calcium from the bone matrix as a buffer.
-The result is an acid-base balance with the trade of decreased bone mass.
+This could potentially reduce bone mass.